genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/uci-51a.md

   * The terminologies involed are the # of p orbitals that combine with s orbitals.
 So, sp3 means that 3 p orbitals combine with 1 s orbita.  sp2 means that 2 p orbitals combine with 1s, and 1 p does not combine.  sp1 means 1s and 1 p orbital combine, leaving 2 alone.
 What determines the number of p orbitals that combine?
 (Note: Not electrons, orbitals!)
   * Basically, this is what's going on "under the hood" for single, double, and triple bonds
     * single bond: s orbital combined with all 3 p orbitals => sp3
-    * double bond: s orbital combined with 2 of the p orbitals => sp2
+    * double bond: s orbital combined with 2 of the p orbitals => sp2 (leaves 1p alone for a π bond)
-    * triple bond: s orbital combined with 1 p orbital = sp
+    * triple bond: s orbital combined with 1 p orbital = sp (leaves 2p alone for 2 π bonds)
+    * It's about the bond, not about the valence electrons!
   * If you look at the picture, the double bond means that we have a σ bond and a π bond between the Carbons (hence the "double")
   * If C is forming 4 bonds (e.g.., CH3CH3), then both 2s orbitals need to merge with both 2p orbitals to make 4 sp4 orbital
   * If C is forming 3 bonds (e.g., CH2CH2), then